jugmac00/flask-reuploaded/docs/explanation.rst

 ``werkzeug.datastructures.FileStorage`` object by accessing the ``flask.request.files`` dictionary.

-The ``UploadSet.save`` method accepts optional parameter ``folder``, if present, the uploaded file will be saved in ``UploadSet.destination/folder`` subdirectory.
+The ``UploadSet.save`` method accepts optional parameter ``folder``.
+If given, the uploaded file will be saved in ``UploadSet.destination/folder`` subdirectory.

 The third optional parameter is the `name`.
-If set, the `UploadSet` will use this value instead of the value of the ``werkzeug.datastructures.FileStorage.filename``.
+If given, the `UploadSet` will use this value instead of the value of the ``werkzeug.datastructures.FileStorage.filename``.

+Note that you can include the `folder` in the `name` parameter  instead of explicitly using `folder`, i.e. ``uset.save(file, name="someguy/photo_123.")``

+By using the `folder` and `name` parameters, You can achieve complete control of the saved files within the `UploadSet`.
+As an example: you can store each user files in a separate directory.

 The ``UploadSet.save`` method returns the saved filename.
-Note that the saved `filename` isn't always equal to the `filename` uploaded by the user.
+Note that this isn't always equal to the `filename` uploaded by the user nor the `name` parameter you passed.
 As mentioned in :ref:`security-checks`, The `Flask-Reuploaded` extension might rename the uploaded file in certain circumstances.
 Also, if you pass the ``folder`` parameter the return value will be a relative path to the `UploadSet` destination.

-You are expected to store the saved `filename` name in order to use it for serving the uploaded file later.
+Usually, you are expected to store the return value of the  ``UploadSet.save`` method  in order to use it for serving the uploaded file later.

 File Upload Forms
 -----------------

-To actually upload the files, you need to properly set up your requests.
-You need to pass a ``werkzeug.datastructures.FileStorage`` object to the `UploadSet.save` method.
-You can get this object by accessing the ``flask.request.files['field_name']`` where `field_type` is equal to the field name of the uploaded file in your form.
+To actually upload the files, you need to properly set up the `HTTP` requests.
+You must obtain a ``werkzeug.datastructures.FileStorage`` by using the ``flask.request.files['field_name']``.

 Unfortunately, the ``flask.request.files['field_name']`` may be empty if your request is misconfigured.
 As declared by Flask_: